Boost your cool quotient with one of these hybrids.

 Drivers can expect smooth, quiet rides from these leading hybrids, along with some very attractive features, making these models worth getting revved up about.

 Now is a great time to take a look at the best hybrid cars the auto industry has to offer.
-Using our vehicle and sales data from January 1, 2018 through June 30, 2018, here’s a list of the best hybrid cars 2018 shoppers are seeking at CarMax to help make the search for your next vehicle even easier.
+Using our vehicle and sales data from June 1, 2018 through November 30, 2018, here's a list of the best hybrid cars for 2019.

 Not your typical family hauler, the Toyota Prius V offers room for families without giving up style.
 Offering roomy seating in both rows, this hybrid also provides cargo space for stowing kids' sports equipment, packing for family vacations, and handling those large grocery runs.